 God says, “I have already begun, and I will commence the first step of My work of chastisement in the dwelling place of the great red dragon.”
 These words are directed at the work in divinity; the people of today have already entered chastisement in advance, and thus God says this is the first step of His work.
 He is not making people endure the chastisement of disasters, but that of words.
 Because, when the tone of God’s words changes, people become totally ignorant, after that they all enter chastisement.
 And once they have undergone chastisement, it is just as God says[a] “Hence you will formally perform your duty, and will formally praise Me throughout the lands, forever and ever!”
 This is a step of God’s work—it is His plan.
 Moreover, these people of God shall personally behold the methods by which the great red dragon is chastised, so catastrophe officially begins in their outer world.
 This is one of the means by which God saves people: Internally they are chastised, and externally catastrophe befalls—which is to say, God’s words are fulfilled.
 Thus, people would prefer to undergo chastisement over catastrophe, and it is because of this that they remain.
 On the one hand, this is the point that God’s work has come to; on the other, it is so that people may all know God’s disposition.
 Thus God says, “The time that My people enjoy Me is when the great red dragon is chastised.
 Causing the people of the great red dragon to rise up and revolt against it is My plan, and the method by which I make perfect My people, and is a great opportunity for all My people to grow in life.”
 Why is it that God speaks these words yet they do not attract people’s attention?

 Countries are in great chaos, because God’s rod has begun to play its role on earth.
 God’s work can be seen in the state of the earth.
-When God says “the waters will roar, the mountains will topple, the great rivers will disintegrate,” this is the rod’s initial work on earth, with the result that “All households upon earth will be torn apart; no more will mother and son meet again, never again will there be the coming together of father and daughter.
+When God says “the waters will roar, the mountains will topple, the great rivers will disintegrate,” this is the rod’s initial work on earth, with the result that “All households upon earth will be torn apart, and all nations on earth will be rent asunder; gone will be the days of the reunion between husband and wife, no more will mother and son meet again, never again will there be the coming together of father and daughter.
 All that used to be on earth will be smashed by Me.”
 Such will be the general state of families on earth.
 Naturally, it could not possibly be the state of all of them, but it is the state of most of them.
 On the other hand, it is referring to the circumstances experienced by the people of this stream in the future.
 It foretells that, once they have undergone the chastisement of words and the unbelievers have been subjected to catastrophe, there will no longer be familial relations among the people on earth; they will all be the people of Sinim, and will all be faithful in God’s kingdom.
 Thus, gone will be the days of the reunion between husband and wife, no more will mother and son meet again, never again will there be the coming together of father and daughter.
 And so, the families of people on earth will be torn apart, ripped to pieces, and this will be the final work that God does in man.
 And because God shall spread this work throughout the universe, He takes the opportunity to clarify the word “emotion” for people, thus allowing them to see that God’s will is to tear apart all people’s families, and showing that God uses chastisement to resolve all the family disputes among mankind.
 If not, there would be no way of bringing the final part of God’s work on earth to a close.
 The final part of God’s words lays bare mankind’s greatest weakness—they all live in emotion—and so God does not avoid a single one of them, and exposes the secrets hidden in the hearts of all mankind.
 Why is it so hard for people to separate themselves from emotion?
 Is it higher than the standards of conscience?
 Can conscience accomplish God’s will?
 Can emotion help people through adversity?
 In God’s eyes, emotion is His enemy—has this not been clearly stated in God’s words?